 Look Mom I’m in The American Conservative

-Apparently after all I’ve done wrong since leaving Montana–liberal elite education, studying anthropology, and then even becoming an East Coast professor–I can still be quoted somewhat approvingly in The American Conservative.
+After all I did wrong since leaving Montana–liberal elite education, studying anthropology, and then even becoming an East Coast professor–I was still in 2012 quoted somewhat approvingly in The American Conservative.

 Thank you for courageously publishing on these matters and defending your position.
 Hang in there!